shhossain/rsa_encryption_python/README.md

 # My Custom rsa encryption Algorithm from start

-**I was learing about rsa and thought how hard it is to make, making a fully working algorithm was not that hard but making it fast is ... that another thing, so just created a basic rsa algorithm with simple(I tried to crack it and end result is ... maybe I need a 🤔 faster computer)**
+**I was learing about rsa and thought how hard it is to make, making a fully working algorithm was not that hard but making it fast is ...completly another thing, so just created a basic rsa algorithm with simple public and private key(I tried to crack it and end result is ... maybe I need a 🤔 faster computer)**

 **How to use (Only for me if I forget somehow😊)**